Latsuj/Developer-Test/README.md

 * Repeat 3 times the contents of an array
 * Looping through n until 0, and concataining the arr n times
 * @param Array arr The initial array
+* @return array The array with 3 times is content
 * @exception If the parameter arr is not an array, throw an exception (ths function can only work with an array)
 * @version 1.0 Kevin "Latsuj" Justal
 **/